thewulf7/adapter/README.md

 # Dependencies
 * compile 'com.github.bumptech.glide:glide:3.7.0'
- (of course you can replace it with other image loading library)
+  Of course you can replace it with other image loading library

 #Thanks
 * Inspired by JoanZapata's base-adapter-helper (https://github.com/JoanZapata/base-adapter-helper) .